 - Reduce undereye puffiness

 Rosewater is incredibly versatile and there really is no wrong way to get it onto your face.
 Adding a few other ingredients can transform how it’s applied, but you’re always sure to get the all the skin benefits you came for.
 Here are some of my favorite ways to apply rosewater onto the skin.

 # 1 - Spray bottle spritz- Toss your rosewater in a spray bottler and use it as often as you’d like.
 Great for setting your makeup and rehydrating.
 For added skin tightening effects, store in the fridge.

 # 2 - Toner - Pour a few droplets onto a cotton makeup remover pad and tone your face, neck, and chest.
 Use after cleansing and before moisturizing.

 # 3 - Soaked Cloth - Wet a skin-safe cloth, place in a bag or container, store in the fridge, and use it to cool skin and reduce redness.

 # 4 - Acne Cleanser - Mixed with equal parts lemon juice, rosewater becomes a tonic to cleanse pores, reduce access oil, and treat acne.
 Apply with a cotton pad, let it dry, then rinse.

 Conclusion - Where to Buy

 From the garden to your skin, rosewater is one of the easiest ways to pamper yourself with nature’s finest.

-We recommend buying your rosewater at From Nature with Love for a high quality, sweet-smelling rosewater with no additives.
+We recommend organic, pure rosewater from Eve Hanson for a high quality, sweet-smelling rosewater with no additives.